xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 My only grip with these methods is that you are loosing the critical information of the new line character (was it a `\r` or `\r\n` or `\n`?), hence loosing the offset in the stream if you want to provide an accurate position within the original stream.

-For now Markdig is using these methods but in case of precise source code position (e.g for syntax highlighting), I may have to switched to custom version instead, which may not be efficient (For instance, we don't have access to the original `string` for a `StringReader` and I would have to go through a `ReadBytes(...)` which would be less efficient...)
+Markdig is no longer using these methods but instead is loading the full Markdown document into a string and is working with `StringSlice`, as I realized that it was more efficient to load the document once into a string instead of loading each line in a new string.
+This method provides also a much better handling of precise source code position (e.g for syntax highlighting).

 Also one thing that was a bit frustrating when trying to squeeze out some performance from string handling was the internal accessibility of the [`FastAllocateString`](https://github.com/dotnet/coreclr/blob/6cd92b2da7b3aac86598e7b8d7b6fad063239b6b/src/mscorlib/src/System/String.cs#L1554) which allows to allocate a string on the heap without zeroing it, very useful, used in [many places in the .NET framework](https://github.com/dotnet/coreclr/search?utf8=%E2%9C%93&q=FastAllocateString) but inaccessible for us, unfortunately... :(